 - Submit an application and be selected into the CS in Schools programme

-- Complete a Working with Children (Victoria) check
+- Complete your state’s working with children check.
+For Victorians: Working with Children (Victoria) check

 - Attend a two day training programme at RMIT University, learning the basics of being part of a high school classroom.
-Our first workshop was 19 and 20 January, and we have not yet scheduled the remaining workshops for 2019
+Workshops are not yet scheduled for 2020, but will likely be in January

-- Meet in person or by video the partner teacher that the volunteer will work with for their volunteer placement (this will be organised by the school)
+- Meet their partner teacher (this will be organised by the school)

 Volunteer Time Commitments

-- Meeting the volunteer’s partner teacher (in-person or by video) prior to Term 1 commencing (the school is responsible for organising this)
+- Meeting the volunteer’s partner teacher prior to Term 1 commencing (the school is responsible for organising this)